Orca: Population

 Worldwide population estimates are uncertain, but recent consensus suggests a minimum of 50,000 (2006).
 Local estimates include roughly 25,000 in the Antarctic, 8,500 in the tropical Pacific, 2,250–2,700 off the cooler northeast Pacific and 500–1,500 off Norway.
 Japan's Fisheries Agency estimated in the 2000s that 2,321 orcas were in the seas around Japan.

 Feeding

 Orcas are apex predators, meaning that they themselves have no natural predators.
 They are sometimes called "wolves of the sea", because they hunt in groups like wolf packs.
 Orcas hunt varied prey including fish, cephalopods, mammals, seabirds, and sea turtles.
 Different populations or ecotypes may specialize, and some can have a dramatic impact on prey species.
 However, whales in tropical areas appear to have more generalized diets due to lower food productivity.
 Orcas spend most of their time at shallow depths, but occasionally dive several hundred metres depending on their prey.
+On average, an orca eats 227 kg each day.